plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 ## Continuing our Teacher and Reinventing the Practice

 ***Sr. Tu Nghiem*:** Something I valued so much in Thay and I want to continue is the path of the Bodhissatva Sadaparibhuta, which is always finding the best in people and letting them know they have these good qualities.
 Thay always believed in this.
 He once mentioned a sutra from the Buddha that says if someone has only one eye, you protect that one eye.
 That means the practitioner is weak but still has an aspiration.
 Protect that aspiration – don’t be so harsh.
 Thay always had so much compassion.
 His understanding was so immense.

+{% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/1-edited.jpg" %}

 People came with so-called mental illnesses and Thay would say let them stay and practice.
 No pressure was put on them.
 We just asked them to come to sitting if they could, or walking meditation, and eat with us.
 And they would stay around a week.
 I remember Thay said the collective energy of mindfulness, compassion, and kindness, and the culture of gentleness would help that person.
 That was Thay’s way in the early days of letting the sangha be a village where everyone could come and be here.
 I remember Thay's qualities of deep looking, great compassion and understanding, and always looking for the best in people, giving them a chance.